 Why Cook Ribs Low and Slow:

 Growing up I was never a huge fan of ribs.
-My dad would buy a big rack of ribs and throw it on the grill, then in about 30 minutes dinner was ready.
-The ribs tasted OK, smothered in barbecue sauce, of course, but the meat was SO chewy.
+Our family would get a big rack of ribs, throw it on the grill, then in about 30 minutes dinner was ready.
+The ribs tasted OK, smothered in barbecue sauce, of course, but the meat was SO tough and chewy.

 Tough cuts of meat, like ribs, are filled with lots of connective tissue known as collagen.
 When cooked correctly, the collagen melts down and turns silky and buttery.
 This has to be done at a low temperature over several hours.
 If the meat is cooked too quickly and over high-heat, the connective tissue will seize up, and the meat will be dense and chewy.